-In conclusion, I hope that you enjoy eating pizza again with IBS with these low fodmap vegetarian pizza ideas with these individually sized pizzas as much as me and my family do!
+In conclusion, I hope that you enjoy eating pizza again with IBS with these low fodmap vegetarian pizza ideas.
 As an Asheville registered dietitian nutritionist working with people with GI health conditions, as a registered dietitian in Asheville helping people with GI health, I love sharing ideas to help make things easier by sharing delicious recipes.
 It’s time to have a pizza party!